Job Inquiry Letters: How to Write & Send Them (+Examples)

 [Your Name]

-Is it really worth the time and effort?
+Is it worth your time and effort?